ppy/osu-wiki/wiki/Tournaments/OUKT/5/en.md

 ### Tournament Rules

 - Your rank must be lower than #30000 to play.
-(29999 = lower) Signups under this rank will not be considered.
+Signups under this rank will not be considered.
 You must also have a UK flag to be eligible, or be able to prove your nationality is UK.
 Ireland flag players are permitted to signup.
 - UK staff are allowed to play.
-- The map pool will consist of Nomod, HR, DT, HD, Freemod.
-The mods permitted on Freemod maps are: Hidden, Hardrock or Hidden + HardRock.
+- The map pool will consist of Nomod, HardRock, DoubleTime, Hidden, Freemod.
+The mods permitted on Freemod maps are: Hidden, HardRock or Hidden + HardRock.
 Nomod is also permitted.
 - A player may only pick from each mod pool once.
 - If one of the players fails to show, they get a additional 10 minutes or otherwise forfeit.
-If neither show, the match shall be re-arranged.
+If neither show, the match shall be rearranged.
 - If a player experiences software or hardware issues or network issues and fails a map, rematches will be offered.
 They may decline this at their wish.
 - Any unexpected happenings or events not covered by the rules shall be handled by the organizer at their discretion.

 ### Match Rules

-- Before the start of the match, both players are given a single ban on a map from the map pool.
+- Before the start of the match, both players are given a single ban on a map from the mappool.
 Maps banned cannot be picked.
 For mod parts of the pool, both mod picks cannot be banned.
 (You can only ban 1 HD, 1 HR, etc.)
-- Before the official start of the match using the map pools, each player may pick 1 warm up map of their choice - This can be any submitted map, as long as its playable (no centipede-tier maps) this does not count towards match score.
+- Before the official start of the match using the map pools, each player may pick 1 warm up map of their choice - this can be any submitted map, as long as it's playable (no centipede-tier maps).
+This does not count towards match score.
 - The game mode will be set to Team Vs.
 - The referee is not to participate in the match.
 - After the end of the match, the referee will post the title of the match and a link to the MP history of that lobby and the final match score.